njmcode/nidc2021-textadv/README.md

 ## Adding items

-Entities can be treated as items for the player to use.
+Entities can be treated as items for the player to collect and use.

 Provide a `nouns` array for the item, to help the player refer to it in-game.
 Then add its `id` to the `things` array of a location.